ecuacion-jp/ecuacion-lib/ecuacion-lib-core/README.md

 ## What is it?

 `ecuacion-lib-core` provides utilities for `Jakarta Validation`.
-It also provides some utilities used by other ecuacion modules.
+It also provides some utilities used by other ecuacion modules and apps.
-This is the base library which is used by other ecuacion apps and libraries.

 ## System Requirements